yungyuc/nsdhw_22sp/project/ianlienfa/README.rst

 Problem to Solve
 ================

-This framework is aim for two goals:
+Goal of this framework:

-1. Providing a framework for testing out different search, branch and pruning strategies for some general scheduling problems When researching on dominance relationships or problem-specific heuristics on OR problems, We often have to first implement the best heuristic and pruning strategy known to us.
+To provide a framework for testing out different search, branch and pruning strategies for some general scheduling problems.

+When researching on dominance relationships or problem-specific heuristics on OR problems, we often have to:

+1. Implement the best heuristic and pruning strategy known to us.
-  Then we can test out different search strategies and branch and pruning strategies.
+2. Test out different search strategies and branch and pruning strategies.

 This framework is designed to be elastic enough to be able to easily insert and remove strategies

-2. Provide an simple api for RL on branch and bound problem solving (*Main Goal of this Project*)

 Prospective Users
 =================

 1. Researchers that are interested in the framework and want to try out different search, branch and pruning strategies for OR problems.
 2. Students who would like to solve problem using branch and bound
-3. Industry professionals that would like to try out some ideas before moving onto implementing an state-of-the-art solver
+3. Industry professionals that would like to try out some ideas before moving onto implementing an state-of-the-art solver For example: Industry like TSMC or MediaTek often need to solve scheduling problems for distributing jobs to machines under some given constraints.

 System Architecture
 ===================